1031-Systems/1031_Delivery/README.md

 working.
 PyQt6 seems to be changing a lot with every release, especially in the QMediaPlayer area which is used here.
 Thus, it is recommended that you install specifically PyQt6.5 for now.

-Once Hauntimator is running in your virtual environment, the linktobin script will add scripts to your bin directory to run Hauntimator and other tools from any directory without the need to be in the virtual environment.
-This allows the user to set up their animation development directories any way they wish.
-Note that linktobin creates scripts without the .py extension.

 ***